msantos/eventbot/README.md

-# Eventbot
+# eventbot

-eventbot is an XMPP bot for generating and interacting with event streams.
+eventbot is a bot for generating and interacting with event streams using XMPP.

 ## Concepts